sirdog3355/EnduraBot/zensical/docs/hosting-yourself.md

 ## Bot setup and invitation
 !!! warning
     It is best practice to *not* give bots the `Administrator` permission unless it is *needed* and you trust the bot.
-Strictly speaking, EnduraBot should not *need* it, but because EnduraBot is developed for a single non-public facing Discord server, effort was not put into responsibly limiting it's required permissions.
+Strictly speaking, EnduraBot should not *need* it, but because EnduraBot is developed for a single low-risk Discord server, effort was not put into responsibly limiting it's required permissions.

 Before we do anything with EnduraBot's code you'll need a bot application through the [Discord developer portal](https://discord.com/developers/applications) in order to allow the bot to join a server.